Ligonier Meeting: Primates

-Metropolitan Herman (Swaiko) of Washington, primate of the OCA:

-I think of Ligonier as a moment in the history of Orthodoxy in North America when a love for the missionary mandate of the Gospel transcended ethnic and cultural barriers and concerns.
+Metropolitan Herman Swaiko of Washington, primate of the OCAI think of Ligonier as a moment in the history of Orthodoxy in North America when a love for the missionary mandate of the Gospel transcended ethnic and cultural barriers and concerns.
 Ligonier provided a venue where Orthodox bishops offered words and visions of ecclesial unity.
 Ten years ago, the prophetic spirit of Ligonier stood opposed to jurisdictional pluralism even when other hierarchs, here and abroad, sought to justify the uncanonical status quo.
 Ten years ago, the bishops of Ligonier expressed a oneness of mind which exposed the falsehood that jurisdictional pluralism does not impede Eucharistic unity when, in fact, the presence of two or more bishops in one city undermines the very reality of ecclesial and, therefore, Eucharistic unity.

 Over the last ten years, the national and international stages have drastically changed.
 People across North America and the world are divided by religion, race, politics and economics.
 A divided world needs the unifying voice of Christ.
 But the voice of Christ, if it is to properly convey its healing power, demands the unity of His Church here and across the globe.
 The work begun ten years ago must continue and be brought to fruition.
-As long as there are those who hear and do the word of the Lord in North America, the message of Ligonier will not be silenced.

-Metropolitan Philip (Saliba) of New York, primate of the Antiochian Archdiocese:

-November 30 to December 2, 1994 was the brightest moment in the history of Orthodoxy in North America.
+As long as there are those who hear and do the word of the Lord in North America, the message of Ligonier will not be silenced.Metropolitan Philip Saliba of New York, primate of the Antiochian ArchdioceseNovember 30 to December 2, 1994 was the brightest moment in the history of Orthodoxy in North America.
 For the first time, twenty-nine Orthodox bishops from the United States and Canada gathered at the Antiochian Village to pray together, discuss Orthodox problems together and formulate a common vision for the future.
 This brotherly and well-meaning meeting caused an unexpected earthquake in some of the ancient Orthodox Patriarchates.
-Let us hope that the spirit of Ligonier will be born again and our dream for a united Orthodoxy in America will never fade away.

-Metropolitan Nicholas (Smisko) of Amissos, bishop of the American Carpatho-Russian Orthodox Diocese:

-America needs Orthodoxy, without Orthodoxy becoming Americanized.
+Let us hope that the spirit of Ligonier will be born again and our dream for a united Orthodoxy in America will never fade away.Metropolitan Nicholas Smisko of Amissos, bishop of the American Carpatho-Russian Orthodox Diocese:America needs Orthodoxy, without Orthodoxy becoming Americanized.
 Orthodoxy must continue to develop in spirituality and maturity, growing gradually and appropriately toward a developed polity.
 I am concerned that aggressive attempts toward premature separation from the mother churches of the old lands will result in disarray and schism.
 Instead, we are called by the Lord to continue in humble growth and obedience to our organic link with the Patriarchates.
-We hope and pray for the direction of the Holy Spirit in the future life of our church.

-Metropolitan Joseph, Bulgarian Eastern Orthodox Diocese of the USA, Canada and Australia:

-What we—the canonical Orthodox bishops—had done 10 years ago was good.
+We hope and pray for the direction of the Holy Spirit in the future life of our church.Metropolitan Joseph, Bulgarian Eastern Orthodox Diocese of the USA, Canada and Australia:What we—the canonical Orthodox bishops—had done 10 years ago was good.
 But there are no results so far.
 It is only a good desire.
-That means—such is God’s will.
+That means—such is God's will.
 Without Him we can do nothing.